ibm-cloud-architecture/refarch-eda/docs/deployments/eventstreams/README.md

 * Three proxy
 * Three worker nodes

-For worker nodes we need power and space.
-We allocated 12 CPUs 32 Gb Mem.
+For worker nodes we need good CPUs and hard disk space.
+We allocated 12 CPUs - 32 Gb RAM.

-You need to decide if persistence should be enabled for ZooKeeper and Kafka broker.
-Allocate one Persistence Volume per Kafka broker and one per ZooKeeper server or if you use dynamic provisioning be sure the expected volumes are present.
+You need to decide if persistence should be enabled for ZooKeepers and Kafka brokers.
+Pre allocate one Persistence Volume per Kafka broker and one per ZooKeeper server.
+If you use dynamic persistence volume provisioning, ensure the expected volumes are present at installation time.

 The following parameters were changed from default settings: